pulp-platform/ri5cy_gnu_toolchain/README.md

 - Riscy.
 Compile the toolchain with: make

 - Riscy_fpu (riscy with hardare floating point unit).
-Compile the toolchain with: make RISCY_FPU
+Compile the toolchain with: make RISCY_FPU=1

 - Zeroriscy.
 Compile the toolchain with: make ZERORISCY=1